AntigenPlus/ap-docs/user-guide/operation.md

 ![Review selected cells](images/review-selected-cells.png)

-# Antigen Order for Selected Cells
+## Antigen Order for Selected Cells

 ![Antigen display order](images/system-options-display-order.png)

 The antigen buttons are displayed in a standard default order of blood groups:
 Rh-Hr, Kell, Duffy, Kidd, Lewis, P, MN, Lutheran, and Sex-Linked.
-Some suppliers&#39; data sheets list them in a different order, so in order to simplify searching, selecting, and entering data there are 9 display options selectable with the 9 option buttons in the **System Options** menu.
-These choices stay with any donor displayed in the Search mode (if more than one supplier is represented, the Additional Antigens box will accommodate any typings missing from an array; e.g. if you are using the Immucor order that omits the &quot;f&quot; typing and select an additional cell that has this typing, the &quot;f-&quot; or &quot;f+&quot; will appear in the Additional Antigens box (exclusion rules will consider the 28 common typings regardless of where they appear on the screen).
+Some suppliers' data sheets list them in a different order, so in order to simplify searching, selecting, and entering data there are 9 display options selectable with the 9 option buttons in the **System Options** menu.
+These choices stay with any donor displayed in the Search mode (if more than one supplier is represented, the Additional Antigens box will accommodate any typings missing from an array; e.g. if you are using the Immucor order that omits the "f" typing and select an additional cell that has this typing, the "f-" or "f+" will appear in the Additional Antigens box (exclusion rules will consider the 28 common typings regardless of where they appear on the screen).

-Please note: If the manufacturer does not provide the &quot;f&quot; typing, Antigen Plus will make no assumptions and will not rule it out.
+Please note: If the manufacturer does not provide the "f" typing, Antigen Plus will make no assumptions and will not rule it out.
 For more information, see page 50.

-# Available Arrays
+### Available Arrays

 Option 1: BioTest